 Accessibility Services is a National Voter Registration Act (NVRA) voter registration site.
-Additional information available at: http://www.elections.ny.gov/NVRA.html
+Please go to our voter registration page for more information or to register to vote.

 Questions?
 Take a look at some frequently asked questions by students with disabilities.

 Students should contact and schedule an appointment with the Accessibility Services Coordinator as soon as they decide to attend NCCC.
 The Coordinator will assist students with academic support and reasonable accommodations.

 In this meeting the student should identify themselves as having a disability and should provide Accessibility Services with diagnostic testing and/or medical assessments from a qualified professional.